dawidsadowski/talkinn/README.md

 # Talkinn
-You can test it on: https://talkinn.ct8.pl
+You can try it on: https://talkinn.ct8.pl